gmnr/gmnr.github.io/content/reading/the-happiness-advantage.md

-However, a strong emphasis is put on the results of these methods (rather than their application) which are always presented by the perspective of the author via the numerous talks and presentations he's made on this idea and the feedback that he's received first-hand.<br>
+However, a strong emphasis is put on the results of these methods (rather than their application) which are always presented by the perspective of the author via the numerous talks and presentations he's made on this idea and the feedback that he's received first-hand.
 Thus it lacks objectivity, there are no studies or graph in the book to corroborate what's being told, only the author's word.